itachi0071998/traffic_sign_recognition/README.md

 Run main.py file to predict the test image.
+The recognition is done by 3 different methods

+1: Using svm weights

+2: Using Template matching code is written in models.py file

+3: Using corelation method code is written in models.py file